With Caesars Virginia in Danville set to open soon, officials estimate the casino could bring in major dollars to the city.

 Danville believes the Virginia casino will generate $12.1 million in revenue for the city in the next fiscal year.
 Of that number, officials expect close to $8 million of it to come from local gaming tax revenue.

 “I’m excited about the fact that we are going, as a community we have,” city manager Ken Larking said during a press conference.

 “We are going to use this opportunity to help better the lives of the people who live in Danville.”

 How will Danville spend its dollars from Caesars Virginia?

-A current city budget proposal outlines how Danville should allocate its Caesars Virginia dollars.
+A current city budget proposal outlines how Danville should allocate its Caesars Danville Casino dollars.
 And schools and other avenues that could help boost economic development sit atop that list.